Chinese people in India: Sino-Indian War

 In Assam, Chinese people living in different places were rounded up by the armed forces and compelled to leave their houses.
 The administration told them they would be shifted to a safer place for two or three days.
 They were not allowed to take anything with them except papers.
 In the Makum area, they were picked up and packed into a cowshed, from where they were taken to the Dibrugarh jail.
 In other parts they were arrested and brought to the police station and put in jails.
 They were then asked to board a closed train, which took them to the Deoli internment camp in Rajasthan.
 It was a long, seven-day journey of utter suffering.
 Infants, pregnant women, the old and the sick were also arrested and sent to the camp, violating all human rights.
 After some time the Government of India decided to deport the interned back to China in a few batches.
 In this process, the already divided families were divided again as the government selected the names randomly.
 The majority of them were deported to China.
 Many Indian (Assamese) wives also accompanied their husbands to China with their children.
 The interned people who were allowed to return to their places after a couple of years again faced a difficult situation.
 The property of most of the people had been auctioned as enemy property.
 There was no society and no government to support them.
 They were compelled to live in sheer misery and isolation.
 Most of them did not get to meet their deported family members ever again.

 Indian Chinese cuisine

-Chinese Indians also contributed to the development of fusion Indian Chinese cuisine (Chindian cuisine), which is now an integral part of the Indian culinary scene.
+Chinese Indians also contributed to the development of fusion Indian Chinese cuisine (Indo-Chinese cuisine), which is now an integral part of the Indian culinary scene.
 In particular Chinese influences on Bengali cuisine are pronounced.